Table of Contents

 Set up data collection and analytics to track metrics like time spent on training, time spent on each call, coaching course completion rates, use of your newest messaging language, etc. so you can pick up on employees who are falling behind and do some course correction before it’s too late.

-Rolling out sales coaching among your remote sales teams isn’t easy, but it can still succeed when you use the right tactics.
+Rolling out sales coaching among your remote sales teams isn’t easy, but it can still succeed when you use the right tactics, such as self-led sales training for employees.
 Providing coaching programs that are engaging, accessible, and AI-driven, measuring employee progress, and offering one or more platforms for sales teams to interact are the pillars of any successful remote sales coaching strategy.

 We have positions available in our Tel-Aviv and New York offices and remote/hybrid.